JETMS

-JETMS is a Lithuanian aviation maintenance and repair company.
+JETMS is a global provider of aircraft interior solutions, providing services including customized monuments, lounges, bars, sky shops, seat modules, galleys, and stowages.

+Overview

 The company was founded in 2007 and is a part of Avia Solutions Group – a global aerospace business group provides capacity solutions for passenger and cargo airlines worldwide.
 The Group manages over 100 offices and production facilities worldwide and employs over 10 000 professionals of aviation and other industries and serves more than 2 000 clients across 5 continents.

-JETMS is considered as one of the leading players in the MRO (Maintenance, Repair and Operations) market for narrow-body aircraft.